How to Measure the Impact of a Customer Data Platform (CDP)

 Self-served insights reduce time-to-value: Traditionally, discovering customer insights is a manual and time-consuming process or is reliant on an IT resource or external analyst.
-A CDP gives marketers the ability to quickly and easily draw customer insights, develop data-driven personas and personalised campaigns, and activate those campaigns across channels without waiting on help from the IT team.
-This increases the frequency of test-learn-optimisation cycles, improving both the impact of campaigns and the speed with which those campaigns can be executed.
+A CDP gives marketers the ability to quickly and easily draw customer insights, develop data-driven personas and personalized campaigns, and activate those campaigns across channels without waiting on help from the IT team.
+This increases the frequency of test-learn-optimization cycles, improving both the impact of campaigns and the speed with which those campaigns can be executed.

 Automation reduces manual effort: Manual, inefficient processes can cause substantial costs to rack up across the business.
 Automation, on the other hand, frees up team bandwidth for further innovation and development.
 With a CDP, you can automate a number of important, but menial tasks, including audience updates, customer journey triggers, cross-channel campaign activations, and more.
 This creates massive time savings and process efficiencies.

 Opportunities to capture missing data: Collecting and accessing customer data from brick-and-mortar locations has always been a challenge—but this missing data is a significant loss that most businesses currently ignore.
 By implementing a CDP-powered retail solution, you can begin capturing the in-store data that’s currently lost, which will help improve interactions between customers and sales associates, enable more holistic customer insights, and extract more value out of every customer touchpoint.
 Additionally, a CDP with a built-in form feature like Lexer allows you to efficiently capture customer feedback and unify the responses with customer profiles, increasing the depth of your customer IQ and the effectiveness of your customer communications.

 KPIs and metrics for measuring cost savings include: